Granada Itinerary (3 Days) in Nicaragua: Complete breakdown

 No Granada itinerary is complete without a visit to the Masaya Volcano.
 Whilst there are many volcanoes in Central America, this offers a unique experience as you can look directly into the crater to see the bubbling lava within.

 Tours of Masaya Volcano cost approximately $25, including transport from Granada and a guide to show you around.
-Whilst you can arrange your own transport, with the park entrance fee of $10, it probably works out somewhat similar.
+Whilst you can arrange your own transport, with the park entrance fee of $10, it probably works out somewhat similarly.

 Arrive just before sunset to explore the multiple craters and watch the sun go down.
 It’s a short walk up to the best viewpoint.
 You can also take a sneak peek at the Masaya crater during the daylight to compare it with night.